cardillan/mindcode/IDEAS.markdown

   * Pro: storing return address is avoided on non-recursive calls (such as the first call of the function)
   * Pro: it would be possible to eliminate callrec and return instruction, making stackless and recursive calls more similar.
-  * Con: recursive calls are costlier (callrec + return have 6 instructions in total, while call + push + pop + goto have 8).
+  * Con: recursive calls are costlier (callrec + return has 6 instructions in total, while call + push + pop + goto has 8).
-  * In case of recursive-heavy algorithms (e.g., quicksort) the penalty is substantial.
+  * In the case of recursive-heavy algorithms (e.g., quicksort), the penalty is significant.
 Recursive functions are generally not very useful, and if someone is compelled to use them anyway, let's make them as efficient as possible.
 * Make EOL an expression separator in addition to a semicolon and make expression separator compulsory.